itdojo/devtools/README.md

 ***

 ### `macFormatter`
-Returns a MAC address in the format you desire, regardless of the input format.
-If you give it aa-bb-cc-dd-ee-ff it can return aa:bb:cc:dd:ee:ff or aabbccddeeff or aa.bb.cc.dd.ee.ff, etc.  It can also toggle case if
+Returns a MAC address in the format you desire, regardless of the input format you feed it.
+If you give it aa-bb-cc-dd-ee-ff it can return aa:bb:cc:dd:ee:ff or aabbccddeeff or aa.bb.cc.dd.ee.ff, etc.  It can also toggle case if desired.

+> Note: `macFormatter` does not currently validate the sanity of your input (specifically, length and non-hex characters).
+I plan add that functionality later.
+So, for now, you'll need to be careful if you are manually entering MAC addresses.

 #### How to use `macFormatter`